 Kneeling One Arm Row

-The stationary lunge involves a downward movement in which there is a strong eccentric contraction of the hams, quads and glutes.
+The stationary lunge involves a downward movement in which there is a strong eccentric contraction of the hams, quads, and glutes.
 This ensures that the entire weight of the body falls on the forward leg, developing the front of the thighs and glutes.

 Are you new to squats?
-If so, it’s a good idea to practise squatting using only your body weight at first.
-By using just your body weight you will be able to practise the correct form.
+If so, it’s a good idea to practice squatting using only your body weight at first.
+By using just your bodyweight, you will be able to practice the correct form.

 Some effective dumbbell squat variations include goblet squats, dumbbell front squats, dumbbell plié squat, and overhead dumbbell squats.
-Dumbbells squats are also a safe way to squat as you can release the dumbbells at any time avoiding injury.
+Dumbbells squats are also a safe way to squat as you can release the dumbbells at any time, avoiding injury.